-To combat the “out of sight, out of mind” mentality, remote teams need to work harder to increase that sense of team and improve communication.
-In this episode I give some great tips for team building.
+To combat the “out of sight, out of mind” mentality, remote teams need to work differently to increase that sense of team and improve communication.

 Welcome to the Collaboration Superpowers podcast.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.
 Welcome to episode 79, everyone.
 Thanks for being here.
 I want to spend some time today talking about how do we create that sense of team when we work on a remote team.
 A lot of people say that they feel a loss in team spirit or community when they work remotely.
 And I want to give you a few tips and tricks that I’ve learned from the interviews on things you can do in order to create that sense of team because you can’t do the same things that you would do in an office.
 It doesn’t translate into the virtual world.
 When we work together in the same space, we can leave a lot of things to chance.
 There are a lot of things that just naturally work themselves out.
 On remote teams, we have to be deliberate about our team-building activities.
 We can’t leave them to chance.